 For foreigners:

-The Science Partner Journal (SPJ) Intelligent Computing is now seeking submissions for a special issue primarily devoted to ICICA.
+Please note that the Science Partner Journal (SPJ) Intelligent Computing is now seeking submissions for a special issue primarily devoted to the workshop.
 Please see details at https://spj.science.org/page/icomputing/si/computational-astronomy

 Now a days, artificial intelligence algorithms are broadly applied in many fields of astronomy, especially in processing and analyzing observed data.
 It takes great advantage when the observed data volume is extremely large and the analysis is computational consuming.
 Here, I report a series of studies, mostly based on CSST survey, which is a large multi-band photometric and slitless spectroscopic survey will be operated by Chinese Space Survey Telescope (CSST), to reduce data and make analysis on the data using AI algorithms.
 These studies can well demonstrate how AI algorithms help in a large survey containing tens million images and around 10 billion celestial objects.